Safe-DS/API-Editor/api-editor/manual.md

 <img src="img/boundary.jpg" alt="Edit a boundary annotation" style="max-width: 450px;">

 * ### CalledAfter
-When a function is usually been called after another function, it should be marked with a CalledAfter annotation.
+When a function may only be called after another function, it should be marked with a CalledAfter annotation.
 The two functions must be in the same class.

 * ### Constant